ln-markets/docs.lnmarkets.com/src/faq/app.md

 You can withdraw part or your whole balance at any time with a Lightning invoice.

-Click on withdraw and select a pre-set amount (25%, 50%, 75%, 100%) or enter it manually.
+Click on the button Withdraw on the lower left hand corner and choose the amount you want to withdraw to your account.

-If you have a wallet with lnurl, you can just scan the QR code to receive the payment immediately.
+If you have a wallet with LNURL, you can just scan the QR code to receive the payment immediately.
 Else, you can just copy the invoice to your wallet.

 ## What are the overnight fees?